Shrestha04/InnateAI_Task/README.md

 ### Running the pipeline / reproducing the venue list in design.md

-Once both keys are live, either use the UI button above, or call the API directly:
+Once both keys are live, either use the UI button above, or call the API directly.
+The API's own default is `target_count: 2, max_candidates: 5` (deliberately conservative — see the note below on free-tier Gemini quota); pass explicit values to get 3+ venues for the
+brief:

 ```bash
 curl -X POST http://127.0.0.1:8000/api/pipeline/run \